 The methods, formulas, and data used in radio work can not be properly understood or effectively used without a knowledge of the principles on which they are based.
-The first part of this circular, therefore, attempts to give a summary of these principles a The first edition of this circular, issued Mar.
-23, 1918, was prepared by Messrs.
-J. H. Dellinger, J. M. Miller, and F. W. Grover, assisted by G. C. Southworth and other members of the radio laboratory.
-The revision for the second edition was done by Messrs.
-J. H. Dellinger, L. E. Whittemore, and R. S. Ould, in a form that is as simple as is consistent with accuracy.
+The first part of this circular, therefore, attempts to give a summary of these principles in a form that is as simple as is consistent with accuracy.
 A large proportion of this publication is devoted to the treatment of fundamental principles for the reasons, first, that however much the methods and technique of radio measurement may change the same principles continue to apply, and second, that this will make the present circular serve better as a basic treatise and an introduction to other publications on radio subjects.